Piotr1215/presenterm.nvim/README.md

 ## Usage

 The plugin automatically detects `presenterm` presentations (by looking for slide markers like `<!-- end_slide -->` or frontmatter) and activates when you open a markdown file.
-You can also manually activate with `:PresenterActivate`.
+You can also manually activate with `:Presenterm activate`.

 ### Keybindings